dougm/vagrant-tramp/README.md

 ### vagrant-tramp-term

-The `vagrant-tramp-term` function uses `vagrant-tramp-ssh` to provide a list of completions, selection upon which will `vagrant ssh` to the given box using an ansi-term.
+The `vagrant-tramp-term` function provides a convenient way to `vagrant ssh` into a box using an ansi-term.

 <kbd>M-x vagrant-tramp-term</kbd>